The Hope and Courage of Charles Lwanga and Companion Martyrs « Catholic Insight

 Africa has been washed by the blood of these latest martyrs, the first of this new age (and, God willing, let them be the last, although such a holocaust is precious indeed).
 Africa is reborn free and independent.

-The blood of Christians really is the seed of the Church, as Tertullian quipped in the third century, perhaps more true now than then.
+The blood of Christians really is the seed of the Church, as the early Father, Tertullian – himself an African – quipped in the third century, perhaps more true now than then.
 And the rebirth of the Church in the third millennium, if current demography is any indication, will be out of Africa, one of the few places on Earth still having enough children to perpetuate humanity.
 We have much to learn, or re-learn, from these noble people, and may the people of this burgeoning continent perfect their own genius by the supernatural grace the Faith offers.